Legal Entity Identifier (LEI)Search and Registration Service

 How much does an LEI cost?

 The cost of applying for a LEI is down to the issuer’s discretion.
 As such, different service providers can offer the LEI registration and renewal at different prices.
 LEI Lookup offers a low cost LEI registration fee, starting from 50€ per year.

 The cost of a new LEI code includes the mandatory GLEIF fee, initial application cost and the annual renewal fee for the chosen period.

 One-year LEI registrations

 The most typical choice for legal entities is to register for one year.
 After applying for an LEI, the number will be issued and can be provided to other legal entities when engaging in financial transactions.
 Alternatively, partners and financial institutions will be able to search for the company name to find the LEI code and the information associated with it.

-The price for a one-year LEI registration is 69€ with us.
+The price for a one-year LEI registration is 69€ with LEI Lookup.

 Multi-year LEI registrations

-We also offer multi-year registrations for Legal Entity Identifiers.
+LEI Lookup also offers multi-year registrations for Legal Entity Identifiers.
 This means lower prices per year for subsequent renewals, offering savings, if the LEI code is needed for a longer period of time.
 For multiple years, please check the price list for more details.

 What happens when an LEI number expires?

 If the LEI is not renewed after one year, the LEI's status will change to Lapsed.
 In this situation, it is not possible to participate in any financial transactions that require an LEI code.
 However, the information will retained in the database, but it might be outdated and it is not possible to update it until the LEI code is renewed.

 Renewing an LEI